 A: Conducting business at the meeting requires a quorum.
-The presence, either in person or by proxy, of the holders of a majority of our shares of Common Stock outstanding on May 25, 2016 is necessary to constitute a quorum.
+The presence, either in person or by proxy, of the holders of a majority of our shares of Common Stock outstanding on May 8, 2017 is necessary to constitute a quorum.
 Abstentions are treated as present for purposes of determining whether a quorum exists.
-Broker non-votes (which result when your shares are held in "street name" and you do not tell the nominee how to vote your shares) are relevant in determining whether a quorum is present at the meeting.
+Your shares will be counted towards the quorum only if you submit a valid proxy (or one is submitted on your behalf by your broker, bank or other nominee) or if you vote in person at the 2017 Annual Meeting.
+Broker non-votes (which result when your shares are held in "street name" and you do not tell the nominee how to vote your shares) are treated as present for purposes of determining whether a quorum is present at the meeting.
+If there is no quorum, the chairperson of the meeting or the stockholders entitled to vote at the meeting present at the meeting in person or represented by proxy may adjourn the meeting to another date.